slightech/MYNT-EYE-VINS-Sample/README.md

 ```
 2\.
 Launch `calibration_images`

 `calibration_images pkg` is used to get the calibration image list, press the `w`key to save image to `mynt_images file.
-We collect about 30 images to calibrate the camera parameters. here is [chessbord_9_6](./calibration_images/chessbord_9*6.jpg), grid_size measured value, unit millimeters.
+We collect about 30 images to calibrate the camera parameters. here is [chessbord_9_6](./calibration_images/chessbord_9*6.jpg), grid_size is the measured value, unit millimeters.

 ```